Buying London theatre tickets

 But to buy the tickets you're after, you'll have to visit the booth in person.

 That's the downside, but worth the effort if you have time to pop in to town, or are staying nearby.

 Here's the location of the TKTS booth ...

-Theatres outside London's West End vary enormously in size and type.
+Theatres in London outside the West End vary enormously in size and type.

-Some are commercial organisations which can seat as many as theatres in the West End, and host large-scale productions.
+Some Off West End venues are almost as big as theatres in the West End, and host large-scale productions.

-Smaller Fringe theatres may only have 50 seats - often above or at the back of a pub.
+Smaller Fringe theatres may only have 50 or so seats and are often located above or at the back of a pub.

-A typical ticket for a show at a small fringe venue may cost only £10 - £20, though bigger commercial theatres can charge quite a lot more.
+A typical ticket for a show at a small fringe venue may cost only £10 - £15, though bigger theatres can charge quite a lot more.